rails/webpacker/docs/troubleshooting.md

 ## Running Webpack on Windows

-If you are running Webpack on Windows, your command shell may not be able to interpret the preferred interpreter for the scripts generated in `bin/webpack` and `bin/webpack-dev-server`.
+If you are running Webpack on Windows, your command shell may not be able to interpret the preferred interpreter for the scripts generated in `webpack` and `webpack-dev-server`.
 Instead you'll want to run the scripts manually with Ruby:

 ```
-C:\path>ruby bin\webpack
+C:\path>webpack
-C:\path>ruby bin\webpack-dev-server
+C:\path>webpack-dev-server
 ```

 ## Invalid configuration object.
-Webpack has been initialised using a configuration object that does not match the API schema.
+Webpack has been initialized using a configuration object that does not match the API schema.

-If you receive this error when running `$ ./bin/webpack-dev-server` ensure your configuration is correct; most likely the path to your "packs" folder is incorrect if you modified from the original "source_path" defined in `config/webpacker.yml`.
+If you receive this error when running `$ webpack-dev-server` ensure your configuration is correct; most likely the path to your "packs" folder is incorrect if you modified from the original "source_path" defined in `config/webpacker.yml`.